egmaminta/egmaminta.github.io/_posts/2025-06-05-ai_agents_vs_agentic_ai.md

 Then emerged **distributed intelligence** where individual agents' actions and cognitive processes in a shared environment are coordinated to achieve a primary goal. **Goal delegation** formed the basis for organizational behavior.
 From distributed intelligence sprouted [**sociality (social action) for AI Agents**](https://www.ijcai.org/Proceedings/97-2/Papers/116.pdf), where the term "AI Agent" was first used in 1998.
 Another study provided a [comprehensive framework for MAS](https://dl.acm.org/doi/book/10.5555/520715), which characterized agents as entities with **autonomy**, **perception**, and **communication abilities**.
 Up to this day, these characteristics are <u>strict requirements in an autonomous software architecture</u>, and I experienced building one firsthand while working on my Capstone Project.

 These early studies laid the groundwork and set the stage for what we now refer to as AI Agents and Agentic AI systems.
-They underscored that **task delegation (distributed intelligence) and cognitive architectures (agent design) are fundamental to modeling collective phenomena (sociality).**
+They underscored that **task delegation (distributed intelligence) and cognitive architectures (agent design) are fundamental to modeling collective phenomena (sociality).** A good example of sociality (but this time for humans) is depicted in the figure below.
+It illustrates the knowledge acquisition process for expert systems in the 1980s, demonstrating how knowledge bases were developed back then.
+It was a highly labor-intensive process that relied on expensive specialists.
+One primary method involved a **knowledge engineer** who would directly interview a **subject matter expert** to manually translate their expertise into a format the knowledge base system could understand.
+In parallel, a **computational linguist** worked on a more automated approach; they designed natural language tools that attempted to read documents, such as clerk's transcription of a doctor's handwritten notes, and automatically extract that information into the same structured knowledge base.

 ![Expert Systems](https://www.jfsowa.com/figs/knacq.gif)
 _How was a knowledge base being developed for Expert Systems?
 In the 1980s, the figure above shows one of the standard (now archaic) approaches to knowledge acquisition and natural language processing.
 Taken from [Architectures of Intelligent Systems, 2002](https://www.jfsowa.com/pubs/arch.htm)._

+Nowadays, subject matter experts are employed to correctly annotate data for training AI models often with the help of AI-assisted tools, as opposed to being directly interviewed by a knowledge engineer.
+Some approaches even use another specialist AI model and pose it as a synthetic subject matter expert in place of a human expert.

 The limitation of classical agent-like systems is that they were designed for specific tasks with predefined rules; hence, limiting their autonomy and adaptability to new tasks.
 In contrast to modern AI agents, they were primarily reactive that relied on symbolic reasoning, rule-based logic, and scripted behaviors rather than learning from experience (experiential learner) and being context-aware.
 To sum it up, **early AI agents** have the following limitations: **they lacked self-learning, generative reasoning, and adaptability to evolving environments.**

 ## Forward to Today (post ChatGPT release in 2022)
 Following the emergence of LLMs and large-scale generative models in late 2022, there has been a surge of interest in AI Agents and Agentic AI systems.
 Only this time, the newer generation of AI agents are built to counter the mentioned limitations above.
 These agents are learning-driven and designed based on adaptive architectures.
 See: [Why Do Multi-Agent LLM Systems Fail?](https://arxiv.org/pdf/2503.13657), [AI Agents and Agentic Systems: A Multi-Expert Analysis](https://www.tandfonline.com/doi/full/10.1080/08874417.2025.2483832), and [Agentic AI For Scientific Discovery: A Survey of Progress, Challenges, and Future Directions](https://arxiv.org/pdf/2503.08979v1).

 The global success of ChatGPT popularized **Generative Agents**, which are LLM-based systems designed to generate various forms of output (i.e. text, images, code) given a set of instructions or prompts from a user.
 One good example is [GitHub Copilot](https://github.com/copilot).
+I remember using GitHub Copilot back then (when it had no access to tools) to help me write boiler plate code for my projects.
+All I did was to provide a prompt (e.g. "Create a Python class for data crawling") and it would generate the code for me.
+It outputs good quality code because a role or behavior is assigned to it.
+Now, it's more of an AI agent rather than a Generative Agent because it can use custom tools (i.e. tailored to ease the code development process, such as pushing code to GitHub).

+The term "AI Agent" evolved significantly with the rise of generative AI.
 The new class of AI agents enhanced LLMs with capabilities for external tool use (e.g. API-based tools), function calling, and chain-of-thought reasoning.
 These "next-gen" AI agents actively showcased how LLMs, when integrated into feedback loops, can dynamically plan, execute, and adapt in changing environments.
 Example: [BabyAGI](https://github.com/yoheinakajima/babyagi).

 ```mermaid
 graph TD